ernhollam/AbernathyClinic/README.md

 mongodb and mysqldb).

 To view the frontend, expand the app stack in Containers and select the link to `localhost:8080`⁠.
 Add some patients and notes in the frontend.
-Notice that the risk assessment is available above patient's history note.
+Notice that the risk assessment is available above patient's history of notes.
 You don't need to do the assessment, it is done dynamically everytime you refresh the page or add a new note.

 ## Test coverage

-The coverage rate is 91% for the application.
+The coverage rate is about 91% for the application.
 Most of the tests are made on the service and controller layers.

 ### Patients